Blog/Ultimate Guide to Fair Trade Coffee for Foodservice Businesses/Fair Trade Coffee for Restaurants: Key Benefits | Busy Bean Coffee

 Step 4: Choose the Right Equipment

 To serve fair trade coffee at its best, you need equipment that preserves flavor.
 Consider a high-quality espresso machine or batch brewer.
-Check out our recommendations for Best Commercial Machines for Fair Trade Coffee to get started.
+Check out our recommendations for choosing fair trade coffee equipment to get started.
+Proper maintenance is also crucial; see our commercial coffee repair services if you're in the Southeast.

 Mistake 1: Greenwashing

 Don't slap a "fair trade" label on your menu without actual certification.
 Consumers are savvy and can spot greenwashing.
-Stick with third-party certified beans.
+Stick with third-party certified beans and display the seal.

 Mistake 2: Focusing Only on Price